 St Albans Girls' School regularly enters teams into The Hertfordshire Team Maths Challenges which allow students to compete against local schools.
 These challenges are within year groups or mixture of ages.
 In recent years we have regularly qualified for the whole Hertfordshire final.

-- MathsWatch has a range of lessons, home learning tasks and games to support and encourage a love of learning.
+- Mathswatch has a range of explanatory videos and home learning tasks to support the learning taking place in class

 How are students assessed in Years 7 & 8?